 - Keep letters and e-mails brief—no more than one page.
 If you’re writing about a specific bill, mention in the first paragraph the bill’s name (and number if you know it) and whether you support or oppose it.
 Include reasons and supporting data in the next paragraph or two.
 Conclude by asking for a response.

 - Focus on a specific topic.
 Don’t ask the legislator just to “support animal rights bills.”
 Very few legislators vote in favor of all animal protection bills, because different issues are at stake with each one.

 - Be polite and concise.
 Keep everything relevant to the bill or issue in question.
 Never be threatening or insulting.
 Remember, each letter pertaining to a particular piece of legislation is usually counted as a “yes” or “no.”

 - Don’t get overwhelmed by the project.
-Just get those letters written and in the mail!
+Just get those letters and e-mails written!
 As few as 10 letters on any one topic can sway a legislator’s vote.
-Several hours of letter writing every month can make a big impact.
-And don’t be discouraged if you receive unfavorable responses; the more we communicate with public officials, the sooner they’ll change their positions.
+Several hours of letter-writing every month can make a big impact.
+And don’t be discouraged if you receive unfavorable responses: The more we communicate with public officials, the sooner they’ll change their positions.
 Remember … right now, raccoons are chewing off their paws to escape from steel-jaw traps.
-Right now baby chicks’ beaks are being burned off.
+Right now, baby chicks’ beaks are being burned off.
 Right now, animal performers are being beaten backstage.
 Right now, millions of dogs, cats, cows, sheep, pigs, chimpanzees, rabbits, mice, and other animals are being abused in laboratories and on factory farms.
 Write now!